stuartsemujju/ATCGPC/README.md

 Source codes

 The zipped folder Source_code.zip .
 You will find source code for each approach.
 In particular , you can find the source code with the corresponding instrumented benchmark function.
+The source code involving many-objective search strategies as been built based on jMetal, a Java-based framework for multi-objective optimisation.

 Experimental_data_results

 The zipped folder Experimental_data_results.zip includes the experimental results obtained by each approach.
 After extracting the zipped folder, you will find more folders with each approach's name.
 Inside each of these folders is the experimental data collected per benchmark function.
-Inide each folder, is an excel file with the data
+Inside each folder, is an excel file with the data

 Colum 1 : Row 1 to Row 30  is the loop path coverage (%) per run.
 Colum 1 : Row 36 : You will find the mean of the average loop path overage over the 35 programs